-- 19. Per capita GDP will definitely rise if - A. The population falls and GDP does not fall. - B. The rate of economic growth falls. - C. The rate of economic growth is less than the rate of population growth. - D. There is a decrease in the size of the labor force.
+19. Per capita GDP will definitely rise if

+A. The population falls and GDP does not fall.

+- B. The rate of economic growth falls. - C. The rate of economic growth is less than the rate of population growth.

+There is a decrease in the size of the working population.